 In the end, doing your homework is the best way to protect yourself.
 Following three simple practices can make it even more easier..

 - Make sure the person has at least 8 yrs of on the job experience.
 It takes years and years of practice, study, and real life happenings through trial and error to learn the tree care proffession.
 ANYTHING LESS AND YOU ARE PUTTING YOURSELF AT RISK BY HIRING THEM... !

 - Ask to see pictures of past work performed.

 - Ask for references or check their ratings and be sure to follow up on this.
 Anything less than a five star rating should raise your eyebrows.

-- ASK YOURSELF ONE QUESTION, WHO WOULD YOU RATHER HAVE IN YOUR YARD - SOMEONE WHO DOES TREE WORK FOR THE LOVE OF THE JOB - OR SOMEONE WHO DOES IT FOR THE LOVE OF MONEY?
+- ASK YOURSELF A Simple QUESTION, who would I prefer to be in my yard - SOMEONE WHO DOES TREE WORK FOR THE LOVE OF THE JOB - OR SOMEONE WHO DOES IT FOR THE LOVE OF MONEY?